twalker/mocki/readme.md

 ### usage

+create directories for collections to store json files. e.g. `test/fixtures/slayer-albums`

+place your fixture/mock files in the collection folders named by id.
+e.g. `123.json`

+#### mounting as an sub-app

-to mount mocki, use him like middleware in a hosting express app:
+to **mount** mocki, copy `routes/mocki.js` and use as middleware in a hosting express app:

 		var http = require('http'),
 				express = require('express'),